The TASEP speed process: Symmetry

 \end{lemma}

 Note that only the first relation differs from the corresponding relation for $\tau$.
 When $p=1/2$ these reduce to the relations for $\tau$.
-In the case $p=1$ the first relation becomes $\sigma_i^2=\sigma_i$.
-In that case, the only non-trivial relation is \eqref{eq:rel3p} which is true since both sides have the effect of sorting the three terms involved in decreasing order.
+In the case $p=1$ the first relation becomes $\sigma_i^2=\sigma_i$.\vadjust{\goodbreak} In that case, the only nontrivial relation is~\eqref{eq:rel3p} which is true since both sides have the effect of sorting the three terms involved in decreasing order. \begin{pf*}{Proof of Lemma~\ref{lemma3.3}} Equation \eqref{eq:rel1p} is easy to check, and \eqref{eq:rel2p} is trivial.
+For~\eqref{eq:rel3p}, using $\pi= q\tau+ \bar q \sigma$ and expanding, we need to show that